 No matter where you get your microgreen trays, always make sure you sanitize them before using them.
 If you had issues with fungus or bacteria in the past, or even if you didn’t or aren’t sure, it’s always a good idea to make sure your medium or containers are clean so you’re not spreading that environment around to future plants.

-Trays vary by depth, and while most will work together, this is a big consideration and not something to gloss over.
+Plastic trays vary by depth, and while most will work together, this is a big consideration and not something to gloss over.

 If you’re starting seeds indoors for eventual transplantation into your garden, you’ll probably want to forego the shallow trays for something deeper that can hold more soil and roots at the plant base.